GuildCrafts/calculator-benchmark-goal/README.md

 - NOT use tables
 - NOT use any JavaScript
 - NOT use an express server
+- NOT use images

 ##### Specs

 - [ ] All text should be in the [Roboto](https://fonts.google.com/specimen/Roboto) web font
 - [ ] Your `HTML` and `CSS` should follow this [style guide](https://google.github.io/styleguide/htmlcssguide.xml)
-- [ ] The calculator should be positioned in the center of the page.
-Both vertically and horizontally
+- [ ] The calculator should be positioned in the center of the page, both vertically and horizontally
-- [ ] If the window is too small for the calculator the page should scroll
+- [ ] If the window is too small for the calculator, the page should scroll
 - [ ] Each button should have a CSS transition to slightly change the background color on hover over 100ms
 - [ ] Each button should have a CSS transition to slightly change the background color on click over 100ms
 - [ ] All class names re: the calculator should be namespaced under `.calculator-…`